myeong/DCIC-Human-Face/vm/README.md

 	- Ansible 2.1.x (only for Mac or Linux.
 On Windows, you cannot run Ansible.)
 	- Python (2.x)

+As of November 2018, we're using Vagrant 2.2, Ansible 2.7, and VirtualBox 5.2.

 # Quickstart

 1. Launch and configure the virtual machine by running the following command.